 Custom properties are extra data fields for your models.

-They let you add text like a description, who created the model and the last revision number.
+You can add text like a description, who created the model and the last revision number.

 And if you use them right, they can give you superpowers.